chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 ## Objectives

+The Issue Label Inclusivity metric can help a project ensure:

-*__Newcomer Friendly__*: Issues include appropriately labelled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with.
+- Newcomer Friendliness: Issues include appropriately labelled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with.

-*__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag)
+- Mentor Availability: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag)

-*__Issue List Diversity__*: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag)
+- Issue List Diversity: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag)

-*__Usable Title and Description__*: Issue titles and descriptions follow the Documentation Usability metric objectives
+- Usable Titles and Descriptions: Issue titles and descriptions follow the Documentation Usability metric objectives

-*__Consistent Use of Labels__*: Issues use a curated list of labels with distinct colors in a consistent way.
+- Consistent Use of Labels: Issues use a curated list of labels with distinct colors in a consistent way.
 For example, families of tags with a distinct color for each:
    - Issue Type: “Feature” vs “Bug” vs “Documentation”...
    - Issue Skills: the skills needed to resolve the issue (e.g, js, html, css)
    - Issue Level of Familiarity: mentions the lowest level of familiarity needed (“good for newcomer” or “occasional contributor”or “core contributor”...)

 ## Implementation
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 ### Filters